 |Date||Event name (select to view)||Near||Type|

-Over the winter months this is in the dark, so you need a torch*.
-We go out orienteering, usually with a navigational focus.
+Every Tuesday we go out orienteering, usually with a navigational focus.
 Call it training or just playing, it’s as hard as you want it to be, both physically and technically!

 Newcomers are welcome and there is always someone to explain things and help you get started.